 As a teacher, I am very interested in my children's foreign language learning, especially English.

 To be honest, learning English was a reluctant thing for me when I was young.
-I studied for my father's pleasure and didn't care about how I studied or what the results would be.
+I learned for my father’s pleasure and didn’t care about how I learned it or the results.
 As time went by, when I realized the importance of knowing a foreign language, I paid more attention to improving my English, especially my communication skills.

 My father always encouraged me to use English in my daily life.
 Gradually my language knowledge and skills improved with his dedicated guidance.